 TBs excel in other sports besides racing.
 Many horses ridden in Grand Prix and Olympic dressage, jumping and eventing have been TBs or part TBs.

-- Laudanum: A French stallion who won at Grand Prix jumping as well as puissance.
+- Laudanum was a French stallion who won at Grand Prix jumping as well as puissance.
 Puissance means ‘power’ and is a high jumping competition.
 Laudanum sired many Grand Prix level jumpers.

-- Ladykiller: Raced unsuccessfully, but bred to Hosteiner Warmbloods added refinement and athleticism.
-He is regarded as an important sire of sport horses.
+- Ladykiller is a stallion that was unsuccessful on the track but bred to Holsteiner Warmbloods added refinement and athleticism.
+He is regarded as an important sire of sporthorses.